Tim Duncan: College career

 In contrast to contemporary prep-to-pro players like Kevin Garnett, Jermaine O'Neal, Tracy McGrady, and Kobe Bryant, Duncan stayed in college for a full four years.
 During that period, he was a two-time ACC Player of the Year and a three-time NABC Defensive Player of the Year.
 The center also made the All-ACC Tournament between 1995 and 1997 and the All-ACC First Team between 1995 and 1997.
 In 1996, he led the ACC in scoring, rebounding, field goal percentage, and blocked shots, becoming the first player in conference history to lead all four of those categories.
 That same year, he was also named Most Valuable Player of the ACC Tournament.
 Overall, Duncan led his team to a 97–31 win–loss record and finished his college career as the all-time leading rebounder in NCAA history in the post-1973 era (a mark later surpassed by Kenneth Faried).
 Duncan left college as the all-time leading shot-blocker in ACC history with 481 blocks—at the time second in NCAA annals behind Colgate's Adonal Foyle—and third on the ACC career rebounding list with 1,570 rebounds.
+He is also tied with Armando Bacot for the second-most double-doubles in NCAA history with 87.

 In college, Duncan co-authored a chapter in the social psychology book Aversive Interpersonal Behaviors with Mark Leary.
-After earning his college degree, Duncan entered the 1997 NBA draft.
+After earning his college degree in psychology, Duncan entered the 1997 NBA draft.
 In 2009, Duncan was inducted into the Wake Forest Sports Hall of Fame.